 McLawland Farms LLC

 McLawland Farms, at 8632 Reedy Creek Road, in Charlotte, is a small operation (“2 guys and a farm”) that grows flowers that you can pick yourself.
 There’s no charge for a visit.
 They operate by appointment only.
-Sunflowers are blooming now (July 13, 2023.)
-Sunflower stems are $2 each.
-Small dahlias are $2 and medium dahlias are $3.
-With the rest of the flowers (zinnias, black-eyed susans and much more) you fill a mason jar for a flat fee.
-Bring your own mason jar to save $2.
+Just pay for what you cut.
+They typically grow sunflowers, zinnias, dahlias and more.
+The flowers bloom at different times throughout the summer.
 Look for updates on their Facebook page.

 Howard Family Farm